 St Marks Shopping Centre – Lincoln, UK

 St Marks Shopping Centre is the largest retail outlet in Lincoln.
-Last year, it noticed that recycling rates for coffee cups at the outlet's numerous coffee houses were poor.
+In 2018, it noticed that recycling rates for coffee cups at the outlet’s numerous coffee houses were poor.

 Recycling rates for coffee cups are worse than for most disposable products because of the way that the cups are made.
 The inner lining of the cups is made from a type of plastic, while the outer shell is cardboard.
 While each is widely recyclable individually, the same is not the case when they are together.